Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/insertchart/_index.md

 ---
 title: insertChart
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/shapecollection/insertchart/
+url: /php-java/aspose.slides/shapecollection/insertchart/
 ---

-## insertChart(int type, float x, float y, float width, float height, int index)  function
+## insertChart(int type, float x, float y, float width, float height, int index)  method

  Creates a new Chart, initialize it with sample series data and settings and inserts it to the specified position in the collection.